 In the UK, under The Abortion Act 1967, abortions can only be carried out in a hospital or a specialist licensed clinic.

-In most cases, an abortion will be carried out as a day procedure and an overnight stay in hospital will not be needed.
+In most cases, an abortion in hospital will be carried out as a day procedure and you won't need to stay overnight.

 Before the abortion

-When you go for your first appointment, you should be given the opportunity to talk about your situation (if you want to).
-You will be informed about the different methods of abortion, and which method is suitable for your stage of pregnancy.
+When you go for your first appointment, you should be given the opportunity to talk about your situation.
+You'll be informed about the different methods of abortion, and which method is suitable for your stage of pregnancy.
 You will also be advised about any related risks and complications.

 Before having an abortion, you may also need to have: